Emiliano Mundrucu: Later life

-Mundrucu's contribution the U.S. civil rights and abolitionist movement continued over subsequent decades.
+Mundrucu's contribution to the U.S. civil rights and abolitionist movement continued over subsequent decades.
 He became a prominent activist against segregation in schools, transport and public spaces, while also advocating for full citizenship rights for African Americans.
 In January 1863, he celebrated the Emancipation Proclamation shoulder-to-shoulder with Frederick Douglass and other prominent African American abolitionists at a meeting of the Union Progressive Association, of which he was a vice-president.

 He died in Boston, United States in 1863.

 Legacy

 Historians Belton Lloyd and Hebe Mattos raise the possibility that Mundrucu’s attempt of getting inside the “whites-only” cabin as an intentional act of resistance.
 Historian Lloyd Belton notes that the action "directly inspired other black activists.
 There was another very famous African-American activist, David Ruggles, who did the exact same thing as Mundrucu on the same boat a few years later, in 1841."

 Personal life

 His first wife was named Ann.
 His second wife was named Harriet.